jenkins-x/jx-docs/content/architecture/dns.md

 ## external-dns
 **NOTE**: *Currently only supported on GKE*

-[ExternalDNS](https://github.com/kubernetes-incubator/external-dns) can be used to help expose Kubernetes Services and Ingresses by syncronising with DNS providers.
+[ExternalDNS](https://github.com/kubernetes-incubator/external-dns) can be used to help expose Kubernetes Services and Ingresses by synchronizing with DNS providers.
 To setup your cluster using ExternalDNS:

 ```
 jx install --provider gke --tekton --external-dns